Your Concerns Allayed. Why There’s No Need to Be Terrified of Cataract Surgery

 • You’ll lie down on a comfortable treatment bed while local anaesthesia is applied to the eye.
 Our team will ensure you are relaxed and comfortable.
 The procedure itself is quick and pain-free.

-Can You be Put to Sleep for Cataract Surgery?
+Can You Be Put to Sleep for Cataract Surgery?

 Answers to common questions about cataract surgery

-Prior to treatment, patients have many questions about the cataract surgery procedure.
+Before treatment, patients have many questions about the cataract surgery procedure.
 Below are some of the most common:

 How Aware Are You During Cataract Surgery?